witnet/witnet-solidity-bridge/README.md

 `witnet-ethereum-bridge` is an open source implementation of a bridge from Ethereum to Witnet.
 This repository provides several contracts:

-- The `Witnet Requests Board` (WRB), which includes all the needed functionality to relay data requests and their results from Ethereum to Witnet and the other way round.
+- The `WitnetRequestsBoard` (WRB), which includes all the needed functionality to relay data requests and their results from Ethereum to Witnet and the other way round.
+- `WitnetRequestsBoardProxy`, that routes Witnet data requests from smart contracts to the appropriate `WitnetRequestsBoard` controller.
 - `UsingWitnet`, an inheritable client contract that injects methods for interacting with the WRB in the most convenient way.

+## WitnetRequestsBoardProxy

+`WitnetRequestsBoardProxy.sol` is a proxy contract that routes Witnet data requests coming from the `UsingWitnet` contract to the appropriate `WitnetRequestBoard` controller. `WitnetRequestBoard` controllers are indexed by the last data request indentifier that each controller had stored before the controller was upgraded.
+Thus, if controller _a_ was replaced by controller _b_ at id _i_, petitions from _0_ to _i_ will be routed to _a_, while controller _b_ will handle petitions from _i_ onwards.

 ## WitnetRequestsBoard